Importance of a First Draft in a Settlement Agreement or Parenting Plan

 The first draft allows both spouses to review the proposed terms objectively.
 It provides an opportunity to make adjustments that ensure fairness and compliance, helping to create an agreement that is equitable for both parties.

-While the first draft of a mediated agreement is not the final version, it is a crucial step in reaching a fair and equitable resolution.
-Investing the time and effort into drafting a solid initial agreement can save stress, time, and legal expenses down the road.
-If you are going through a divorce, consider working with a family law mediator to ensure that the agreement is comprehensive and aligned with the best interest of your family.
+While the first draft of a mediated agreement is typically not the final version, it is an important step in reaching a fair and equitable resolution.
+If you are going through a divorce or separation, consider working with a mediator who is also an attorney to ensure that the agreement is comprehensive and aligned with your family’s best interests.

-Need help navigating your divorce?
+Need help navigating your divorce or custody matter?
 Reach out today to explore solutions that work for your family.
-If you would like more information about the divorce or separation mediation process, schedule a free chat or a consultation at http://clementmediation.com
+If you would like more information about the process, schedule a free chat or a consultation at http://clementmediation.com

 ———————————————————————————